Are you starting to feel a little more hungry than usual?

 You might be asking - what makes a food high-volume?
 Foods that take up a lot of space but are low in calories would be considered high-volume foods.
 Here is an excellent example of high-volume vs. calorie-dense food choices.

 Fiber is a valuable resource for limiting hunger while dieting.
 Focus on fiber-rich whole foods and aim for 14g for every 1000 calories you consume.
 We recommend being as consistent as you can with your fiber intake to help reduce weight fluctuations.

-You can track your fiber intake in Carbon by tapping the small "i" icon in the bottom right-hand corner of the macro targets box.
+You can track your fiber intake in Carbon by tapping "Nutrients" on the diary screen of the app.

 Have a regular meal schedule and don't have too many meals.
 This one is huge!
 If your eating is all over the place or you have too small of meals, it can increase hunger.
 Stick to a regular schedule and aim to eat 3-5 protein-rich meals per day spaced out evenly.

 Shoveling food in your face like a competitive eater is not a great strategy.
 We get it; you're hungry, but you will be much better off if you slow down.
 Take your time with each meal, enjoy a few more chews, and talk between bites with friends and family.

 Increasing your activity levels can go a long way to help with hunger.
 Here's how.

 • It can be a distraction from your hunger

 • It can take up some time between your meals